gambitph/Stackable/readme.txt

 == Upgrade Notice ==

 == Changelog ==

+= 3.12.14 =
+* Fixed: Table of Contents Block - WordPress 6.5 compatibility in the Site Editor #3133
+* Fixed: Table of Contents Block - Auto-generate anchors now work after the editor refreshes #3133
+* Fixed: (Hotfix) Rolled back separator fix since it was producing errors #3131
+* Fixed: Some blocks may produce errors when editing in multisite when editing as a non-super user #3130
+* Fixed: In multisite, prevent parts of custom icons from being stripped #3130
+* Fixed: Buttons block - full width now occupies the entire full width correctly #2991

 = 3.12.13 =
 * Fixed: (Hotfix update) Rolled back some optimizations that caused styling issues in the frontend after saving.